docker-library/docs/clojure/content.md

 # What is Clojure?

 Clojure is a dialect of the Lisp programming language.
 It is a general-purpose programming language with an emphasis on functional programming.
-It runs on the Java Virtual Machine, Common Langauge Runtime, and JavaScript engines.
+It runs on the Java Virtual Machine, Common Language Runtime, and JavaScript engines.
 Like other Lisps, Clojure treats code as data and has a macro system.

 > [wikipedia.org/wiki/Clojure](http://en.wikipedia.org/wiki/Clojure)